Reading rhythms in sheet music

 How to develop your rhythmic vocabulary

-Developing a large rhythmic vocabulary that will enable you to read the majority of rhythms you encounter is just a matter of applying the processes discussed.
+Developing a large rhythmic vocabulary that enables you to read the majority of rhythms you encounter is simply a matter of applying the processes discussed.
 I'd suggest starting with a small selection of figures, such as:

-Practice these as we explored earlier in the article, following each figure with every other one, in order to fully internalise the possibility space of rhythms they are able to represent.
+Practice these as we explored earlier in the article, following each figure with every other one, to internalise the possibility space of rhythms they can represent.

-By doing this, and practising rhythms built from those figures in different time signatures, it won't take long to reach a point where you can audiate any rhythm that can be created from this subset without needing to think.
+By doing this and practising rhythms built from those figures in different time signatures, you will soon reach a point where you can audiate any rhythm that can be created from this subset without needing to think.

 And then it's just a matter of gradually introducing and practising new figures.
 But where do you find figures to practice?

-- It's easy to find large collections of rhythm exercises in the form of books, websites and apps, from which figures can be sourced.
+- It's easy to find extensive collections of rhythm exercises in the form of books, websites, and apps, from which figures can be sourced.

 - The music you're learning is also a great place to source rhythm figures, with a clear advantage of helping to improve your ability to play the music you want to play.

-Just be mindful that sourcing the rhythms from only a single music genre can pigeonhole what you learn.
-Make sure to reference a wide assortment of music to get a broad picture of what rhythms are used within real-world music.
+Just be mindful that sourcing rhythms from only a single music genre can limit the scope of what you learn.
+Ensure that you reference a diverse range of music to gain a comprehensive understanding of the rhythms used in real-world music.

 The following are examples of things you'll encounter, and are a good starting point:

-Beamed groups of 8th and 16th notes are very obvious figures, and these patterns show up over and over again in numerous genres of music.
+Beamed groups of eighth and sixteenth notes are very obvious figures, and these patterns show up over and over again in numerous genres of music.

 Dotted rhythms

-It's really common to see rhythms formed from a dotted note immediately followed by another note that brings the rhythm back into alignment with the beat, such as a dotted quarter note followed by an 8th note.
-The same idea shows up with other note durations.
+It's really common to see rhythms formed from a dotted note immediately followed by another note that brings the rhythm back into alignment with the beat, such as a dotted quarter note followed by an eighth note.
+The same idea applies to other note durations.

 And figures are often encountered with these same notes in the opposite order: